Nesurion/Disk-Buttler/README.md

 # Disk-Buttler

-Will help manage multiple hdds.
+Poor-mans raid to help manage multiple drives.

 Good doc is work in progress. ;) .

 ## Description

-Reads the folder names from source directory and creates empty folder in the destionen folder.
+Reads the folder names from the source directory and creates empty folder in the destionen folder.

-## Useage
+## Usage

-disk-buttler {source-folder} {destination-folder}
+    $ disk-buttler source-folder destination-folder

 ## Licence
-MIT

->please give credit ;)
+MIT, but please give credit ;)